.png)

 Grand Jury Award

-Nick Hartanto, whose previous film won a Special Jury Award at Tribeca, is the first Indonesian-American filmmaker to qualify for the Academy Awards®.
+Nick Hartanto, whose previous film earned a Special Jury Mention at Tribeca, is regarded as the first Indonesian-American filmmaker to have an Academy Award®-qualifying short.

 Daly City is an autobiographical story about an Indonesian boy and his mother who bring Chinese takeout to a church potluck and pretend itʼs a traditional family dish.
 The boy's quiet observations lead him to question his parents' behavior as they strive to find a sense of belonging in a new country.